 The pioneers of old used lye, which they made from wood ash and water until it formed lye, then it was mixed with either tallow (beef fat) or lard (pork fat) to form their soap.
-They didn’t have the benefit of science we do today to make sure it wasn’t too harsh (aka too much lye).
+They didn’t have the benefit of science like we do today to make sure it wasn’t too harsh (aka too much lye).

 Today we have many oil choices, all of which allow you to custom your soap based on what you want from it.
 We’ll be diving deep into those oil choices shortly.